MatthewZenn/Can-It-Code-Quake/README.md

 <https://matthewzenn.github.io/Can-It-Code-Quake/>

 Let's find out how many languages can implement the Fast Inverse Square Root Algorithm.
 If you want to contribute, open a PR, adding your implementation to the ```Oats``` folder and using the ```implementation``` tag.
 Please do not edit the site code at this time.
+If you would, however, Like to try something  more esoterics, and want to showcase a picture of it running on like an arduino or gameboy.
+Then feel free to add said image to the ```Assets``` folder, when uploading your code.

 **Languages so far:**
 - x86 Assembly